true crime

 ADVERTISEMENT

-But as for Haydon, the parole board has been quite clear in explaining that he has shown considerable remorse, has an understanding of what he did and has done nothing wrong in prison.
+The parole board was quite clear in explaining that he has shown considerable remorse, has an understanding of what he did and has done nothing wrong in prison.

 "Their only concern with him is whether he can make a meaningful transition back into society because he doesn't know how to function in it.
 And frankly he didn't function particularly well in it before he got caught up in all of this," said Pudney.